abajwa-hw/single-view-demo/LAB-STEPS.md

 "
 ```

-- Move data form staging table to final table.
+- Move data from staging table to final table.
-  - first remove records in final table that are also found in staging table
+  - first remove the records from final table that are also found in staging table
   - move data from staging table to final table
   - truncate staging table
 ```